coderaiser/goldstein/README.md

 Clone the registry, create a new keyword with a prefix `keyword-`, then create directory `fixture` and put there two files with extensions `.js` and `.gs`.
 Half way done 🥳!

-Then goes test and implimentation in `index.js` and `index.spec.js` accordingly.
+Then goes test and implementation in `index.js` and `index.spec.js` accordingly.
 Use scripts:

 - `npm test`;
 - `npm run coverage`;
 - `npm run fix:lint`;